sussner/CNC14Camera/README.md

 Usage: Just run the python script without any parameters in your favorite way.

-Installed python:
+Installed python:<br>
-Linux: /usr/bin/python3 CNC14Camera.py
+Linux: /usr/bin/python3 CNC14Camera.py<br>
-Windows: double click on CNC14Camera.py
+Windows: double click on CNC14Camera.py<br>

 # Single executables
 You may want to have a single executable so that you don't have to take care